CN-R-Tsai/fleetDatalyzer/README.md

 [^1]: Partial data is extracted from SQLite database

-Here is a snap from the app shows, it is user login page.
+Here is a snap from the app shows, it is user login page[^2].

-The logo images are removed to avoid intellectual property violations.
+[^2]: The logo images are removed to avoid intellectual property violations.
 <img src='login_page.gif' art='switch' width="600" height="600" />

 # 🏗️ ## Using Shiny Modules to simplify complex apps